FRCRiveters1481/Java_Prototype/README.md

  # Java_Prototype
 Our code for the off season.

-Plans for 27 Sep 2018
+Plans for 27 Sep 2018 and beyond . . .

 1. Create document to hold I/O sheet info, data flow & control flow
 2. Define data flow and control flow for each subsystem